aaronjdev/aaronjdev.github.io/README.md

 aaronjdev.github.io
 ===================

-This is a simple site for a client that runs a plumbing business.
-I am trying to learn how to publish and use github.
+I am a developer learning to work with github